Skip to content

 The Commission provided support as Ambulance Victoria began implementing the recommendations.
 Through this process, Ambulance Victoria identified 25 of the recommendations as priority.

-In June 2024, the Commission commenced the final phase of the review – the progress evaluation audit.
-The purpose of this phase is to assess the extent to which Ambulance Victoria has implemented the 25 priority recommendations.
-We will set out our findings and opportunities for further development in a public report, to be published in November 2024.
+In June 2024, the Commission commenced the final phase of the review – the Progress Evaluation Audit.
+The purpose of this phase was to assess Ambulance Victoria’s progress in implementing the 25 priority recommendations.
+Our findings are set out in the Progress Evaluation Audit report.

 What is discrimination, sexual harassment, victimisation and bullying?